DBCyberTech/App_DB_Cybertech/docs/app/dashboards.rst

-Vital Counter Rates and Health per Machine
+Health Counters
 ------------------------------------------

-The Vital Counter Rates and Health dashboard monitors the basic machine health information and the database protocols that are detected within the network that is being monitored by the DB-Security appliance.
+The Health Counters dashboard monitors the basic machine and network traffic health information of the DB-Security appliance.

 The dashboard particularly monitors the following unique syslog identifiers and fields: